-To work towards these goals, the County CIAH funds have established the following priorities for 2024:
+CIAH funds have established the following ranked priorities for 2026:

-- 1. Develop new units of supportive housing, affordable housing, transitional housing, and shelter beds. - 2.
-Acquire land for the development of supportive housing, transitional housing, or shelter beds.
+- 1. Develop new units of affordable and/or supportive housing - 2.
+Develop new units of transitional housing and/or shelter beds - 3.
+Acquire land for the development of affordable supportive housing, transitional housing, or shelter beds.